Imaginings

 Popularizing Climate Change and the Challenge of Multiple Narratives

-By Roberta Biasillo This blog piece is inspired by Harald Lesch’s talk “Science, Society, Signs” at the RCC Lunchtime Colloquium.
-It focuses on the potential and limits of graphic representations of climate change-related phenomena, interpretations, and understandings. (*Featured image: Peel, M. C., Finlayson, B.… Continue Reading “Popularizing Climate Change and the Challenge of Multiple Narratives”
+By Roberta Biasillo This blog piece is inspired by Harald Lesch’s talk “Science, Society, Signs†at the RCC Lunchtime Colloquium.
+It focuses on the potential and limits of graphic representations of climate change-related phenomena, interpretations, and understandings. (*Featured image: Peel, M. C., Finlayson, B. L., and McMahon, T. A. (University of Melbourne).
+Enhanced, modified, and…

 Eden Park: The Birth of an Iconic Midwestern Municipal Park